 Update 1: I’m now also an Oracle ACE Director

-Update 2: I have teamed up with Enkitec to be part of the world’s most successful Exadata team and I’m building Enkitec’s business in EMEA region (not anymore, see the newest update below :).
+Update 2: I founded Enkitec Europe and teamed up with Enkitec in US to be part of the world’s most successful Exadata team.
+I built Enkitec group’s business in EMEA region (Update: Enkitec got acquired by Accenture).

-Update 3: I am a co-founder and CEO of Gluent, a stealth mode startup connecting the traditional enterprise world with the brave new world of Hadoop & Cloud.
+Update 3: I am a co-founder and CEO of Gluent, a startup connecting the traditional enterprise world with the brave new world of Cloud & Hadoop.
 Interesting times ahead!